 3. Use a Data-Driven Approach Combined with Human Analysis.

 Analytics turn massive quantities of raw data into formats people can use for the basis of any number of actions, including creating the right integrated health engagement strategy.
 The right data can create a full, detailed picture of individual member health.

 It can also provide an accurate mirror to reflect past successful member engagement within each segment.
 Integrating data before, during and after the campaign helps develop a deeper understanding of member preferences.
 We’ve seen that sharing that data across campaigns also reduces member abrasion and optimizes each member touch point.

 A powerful health engagement platform will work in an integrated manner to achieve strong results for multiple campaigns and member segments.
 The right solution will not only be robust, but will be flexible enough to adapt to the needs of each unique member in terms of the message and the method.
 A healthcare member engagement platform that can support a strategy tailored to individual member preferences can provide deep learning and insights for use in future campaigns as well.

 Understanding your members, personalizing communications, incorporating data and then supporting the strategy with the right platform are all ways to create a powerful integrated health engagement strategy every time.

 Want to dive deeper into effective health engagement strategy and how it drives better outcomes for health plans and providers?

-Explore our latest eBook: "5 Strategies for Improving Quality Ratings with Better Health Engagement."
+Explore our latest eBook: "5 Innovative Strategies to Boost Medicare Member Engagement."